jon77p/renovate/README.md

-# template
+# renovate-config
-Template repository containing default configurations for all personal repositories
+Default Renovate presets to be used for all personal repositories.